Configure teams

 Create teams to manage granular permissions for entities in bulk, streamlining updates.
 Grouping collaborators into a team automatically applies assigned permissions to all members, simplifying onboarding and adjustments.

-Use teams across your Optimizely Feature Experimentation projects, but to gain access, you must first add a user to a project and give them a project role.
+You can use teams across your Optimizely Feature Experimentation projects.
+However, to gain access, you must first add a collaborator to a project and assign them a project role.
 See Collaborators or Manage users if your organization uses Opti ID.

 Create a team